 habitat restoration director

-Serra joined the Tampa Bay Watch team in May 2006.
-She holds a Master of Marine Affairs degree from the University of Washington and B.S. in Environmental Science from the University of Oregon.
-In addition to being the Habitat Restoration Director, Serra manages the oyster restoration program, the seagrass transplanting program, and the derelict crab trap program.
-In her free time, Serra enjoys spending time running around after her daughter, hanging out with family and friends, and enjoying the estuaries and beaches she is working to protect.
+Serra joined the Tampa Bay Watch team 2006 is responsible for the management and oversight of the organization’s community-based habitat restoration programs which include oyster reef building, seagrass restoration, marine debris cleanups, and living shoreline implementation.
+She holds a Master of Marine Affairs degree from the University of Washington and a B.S. in Environmental Science from the University of Oregon.
+In her free time, Serra enjoys traveling and exploring new places, hanging out with family and friends, and enjoying the estuaries and beaches she is working to protect.

 Tiana joined Tampa Bay Watch in August 2018 in support of a variety of needs in our growing organization before officially joining our development team in November.
 With degrees in the performing arts and anthropology, and 15 years in the Information Science and Management section at FWRI in support of the conservation sciences, Tiana is interested in the ways diverse fields can intersect to generate pro-environmental change and instill stewardship.
 A native St. Petersburgian, she enjoys photography and hiking in natural areas, writing and playing music, dancing, vegan cooking, and being out on the water when possible.